 - Recordings of each class, allowing you to go back and review concepts on your own schedule.

-- A maximum of 10 students.
+- A maximum of 6 students per class.

 - A completion certificate.